 Understanding Bitcoin Addresses

 If you own some bitcoin, the first thing you're going to need is a bitcoin address.
-Sadly, these are the unfriendliest things you’ve ever seen.
+This is not an address you are able to read or interpret.
 They’re long strings of alphanumeric characters, generated entirely at random.

 The Bitcoin Wallet

-All this gibberish is hard to remember!
-It’s not the kind of thing you’d really want to keep in your head.
-Luckily, bitcoin wallets are designed to keep track of all your addresses, so that you don’t have to write them down in a list somewhere.
+It could get quite confusing and time-consuming if you had to track all the keys and bitcoin addresses yourself.
+Luckily, bitcoin wallets are available.
+These programs are designed to keep track of all your addresses so that you don’t have to write them down in a list somewhere.

-You’d need a bitcoin wallet anyway, because when you send someone bitcoins, you must tell the rest of the bitcoin network about it for it to happen.
-That requires a software program.
+You’ll need a bitcoin wallet to manage your bitcoins for you because when you send someone bitcoins, the rest of the bitcoin network needs to know so that the value can be tracked.

 The only way that the bitcoin network knows that your address has some unspent bitcoins is because everyone on the bitcoin network agrees that you do.
+This is where the value of bitcoin lies—the value is there because people have placed a value on it.
 The status of the entire bitcoin network is held in a giant ledger, called the blockchain.

 Your bitcoin wallet tells the network to update that ledger, showing that bitcoins have been sent from one of your addresses to another address.
 All the other bitcoin software on the network then confirms that this happened, and it gets written into the ledger.